 This innovative course is aimed at those who wish to specialize and build their skills in online audio/video production and dissemination.

 This course is aimed at upskilling those already involved in the A/V sector and providing a solid skills foundation to those who intend to seek employment in various online positions.
 This course will be relevant to school leavers, recent graduates and those who wish to reskill.
-It will be delivered primarily online so that it is relevant to those already working in this area and to those who are geographically removed from the North-East of Ireland.
+It will be delivered 80% online so that it is relevant to those already working in this area and to those who are geographically removed from the North-East of Ireland.
 The other 20% will consist of three on campus workshops per semester.